drphil20/dnssync/README.md

 4. Display the connection state of the DNS server in Interface:
-	* Small div Box, mit current definition-ID of Online Server and local DNS Servers, colored: red (online, but **not** up to date) gelb (offline) gruen (online, and up-to-date)
+	* Small div Box, mit current definition-ID of Online Server and local DNS Servers, colored: red (online, but **not** up to date) yellow (offline) green (online, and up-to-date)
 	* Each for DNS Server of Chris und Phil
 	* AJAX in website refreshes the current state of the DNS-servers once per second
-5. User can select which DNS server to syncronize
+5. User can select which DNS server to synchronize

 ## Interface: